gracemet/DietaryManagementDB/README.md

 3. Upon opening XAMPP, you should see a window labeled "XAMPP Control Panel".
 In that window, you should see two Modules labeled Apache and MySQL.
 Press the start buttons to the right of those Modules.

 4. Then, using MySQL Workbench, under MySQL Connections, press the Local instance button.
-From there, execute DietSchema.sql, DietLoad.sql, Login.sql in that order.
+Execute DietSchema.sql, DietLoad.sql, Login.sql in that order.

 5. From there, copy the folder to the following location in your C drive:

     C:\xampp\htdocs\

-6. Then in your Chrome browser, simply enter the following into the address bar:
+6. In your Chrome browser, simply enter the following into the address bar:

     http://localhost/HW6/index.php